You’ve found your dream home and you’re ready to buy, but it’s time to find a solicitor

 , as we’re very strict in choosing who we work with.

-One of the main ways people choose their conveyancing firm is by price, which seems fair.
+One of the main ways people choose their conveyancing firm is by price, which is very fair.
 Some people are looking for the best deal, some want a price in the middle and others are happy to pay more for a superior service.
 The most important thing is to be aware of what is included in your bill – will you be expected to pay for any extras, and when will these payments be due?
+Get an idea of conveyacning costs

 Most people know they will need to pay for searches, which will be undertaken by your solicitors, but other smaller charges, called disbursements, aren’t always obvious.
 Be sure to have your chosen firm break down the quote for you, so you know what is and isn’t included.
 If you are getting your conveyancer through your estate agent, always ask what the estate agent is receiving for their referral.
 You may be surprised to learn they are paying £100s for your conveyancing business